juliansangillo/backup/README.md

 ```bash
 backup [-d] [-q] reschedule [-h]
 ```
 This will update the cron job with the current configuration.
-Changing the cron time or output command will NOT update the cron job.
+Changing the cron time or output command in the conf file will NOT automattically update the cron job.
 The reschedule command will need to be run if you change the conf.

 ### Snapshots
 ```bash